-Besides general studies, the school also provided secondary medical education in the first few years.
+Besides general studies, the new institute also provided secondary medical education in the first few years.
 Growing demand for more and more classes of this type meant the medical branch being separated from Ságvári Secondary School, and became Jókai Mór Secondary School, which educated children until 2011, when it was closed down.

 In response to the radical changes in the final exam structure in 2005, the teaching staff increased the number of available electives and made a lot of steps to be able to prepare the students to the two-level Matriculation exams, which have been targeting different skills instead of the pure traditional exams testing students on knowledge of facts only.